DefinitionThis section has been translated automatically.

 - Tuominen L, Strengell L (1992) Melanoma of palms, soles, and nail-beds.
 Scand J Plast Reconstr Surg Hand Surg 26: 287-292

-Incoming links (9)Acral lentiginous melanoma; Alm; Fgf; Nail organ; Onychodystrophy (overview); Plantar/palmar melanoma; Ptpn11 gene; Subungual melanoma; Tyrosine kinase inhibitors;
+Incoming links (10)Acral lentiginous melanoma; Alm; Fgf; Nail organ; Onychodystrophy (overview); Pik3ca Gene; Plantar/palmar melanoma; Ptpn11 gene; Subungual melanoma; Tyrosine kinase inhibitors;

-Outgoing links (12)Abcd rule; Breslow index; Egfr gene; Fgf; Imatinib; Kit; Melanoma; Pik3ca gene; Ptpn11 gene; Reflected light microscopy; ...
+Outgoing links (13)Abcd rule; Breslow index; Cycline D1; Egfr gene; Fgf; Imatinib; KIT gene; Melanoma cutaneous; Pik3ca Gene; Ptpn11 gene; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.